 - MA Sustainable Communities,

-- Related majors in History, Sociology, Environmental Science, and others interested in livable cities and/or European/Global studies.
+- Related majors in History, Sociology, Psychology, Environmental Science, and others interested in livable cities, healthy communities, and/or European/Global studies.

 The Palio Experience: Engage with one of the world’s most enthralling community celebrations.
 Learn its ties with history, community, sense of place, and local pride.
 The race itself is just the tip of the iceberg.
-The last week of our program will focus on the Palio, held on July 2.
-Watch a 12-minute documentary Video of the Palio in July, 2014 during our most recent program.
+The last week of our program will focus on the Days of the Palio, held on July 2.
+Watch a 2-minute Video of the Palio in July, 2014 during our most recent program.

-Program Costs: The cost per student for this 6-credit program is now finalized at $4,385.
-This price includes tuition for 6 summer NAU credits, student housing in Siena, all NAU fees and health insurance, program-required field excursions and local events, and all costs associated with the Siena School for Liberal Arts and its facilities.
+Program Costs: The cost per student for this 6-credit program is now finalized at $3,938.
+This price includes tuition for 6 summer NAU credits, student housing in Siena, all NAU fees and health insurance, program-required field excursions and local events, and all facilities used for classes.
 This cost does not include airfare or food costs.
 You will be encouraged to find some relatively painless ways to lower your costs, which can pay for airfare and more (see next section below!).
 This is considered an affordable study abroad program compared to other similar experiences overseas.
 See if you can take advantage this year!